michimani/goacm/README.md

 goacm
 ===

-goacm is a simple package for using AWS Certificate Manager from applications implimented Golang.
+goacm is a simple package for using AWS Certificate Manager from applications implimented golang.

 # Features